Build awesome apps, games and assistants improving people's lives with FOSSASIA Technologies in the Year of Indigenous Languages

-Join the FOSSASIA Hackathon at the FOSSASIA OpenTechSummit, build awesome apps, games and personal assistants improving people's lives and tackling sustainable development challenges, and win awesome prizes!
-The hackathon takes place from Friday 15 March to Sunday 17 March 2019 at the Lifelong Learning Institute in Singapore.
+Join the FOSSASIA Hackathon at the FOSSASIA OpenTechSummit with UNESCO, build awesome apps, games and personal assistants improving people's lives and tackling sustainable development challenges for indigenous people, and win awesome prizes!
+As part of the celebrations of the International Year of Indigenous Languages the hackathon takes place from Friday 15 March to Sunday 17 March 2019 at the Lifelong Learning Institute in Singapore.

 We are inviting developers, designers, open source contributors, bloggers, journalists and all FOSSASIA community members to be part of the Hackathon.
 The hackathon is open for all and awesome prizes are waiting for you!

 For participants from outside of Singapore we have the possibility to host them in a Singapore hostel.
 Please apply here.
 The number is limited.

 UNESCO Hackathon Schedule

 15.10 Intro of Background, Rules and Prizes

 15:20 Presentation of Ideas, Teams and Team Building Activities

 22:00 Closing of Space